Grootsingh/Noob-Docs/Redux-Toolkit.md

 2. update the state of the state tree.
 3. listen to anychanges happening in the state tree. so those component who are consuming the state from the state tree can acess the updated state. when ever any state change happen in the state Tree.

-store: is a container/wrapper which keeps/contains the state at single location state tree and have predictable methods to intereact with the states of the state tree like get,update and listen.
+`**store**`: is a container/wrapper which keeps/contains the state at single location state tree and have predictable methods to intereact with the states of the state tree like get,update and listen.

 if we can do all of these thing in predictable manner (follow some strict rule). we have a state management library.